-$^{a}r^{2} = 1 - \text{var}(\text{misfits})/\text{var}(\text{observations}).$
+$^{^{}a}r^{2} = 1 - \text{var(misfits)/var(observations)}.$

 Fig. 13.
 The cell budget.
 Cell fluxes and inventories are tracked from various sources for each of the last four runs in Table 4.
 Panels are as follows, (A) Flux of newly germinated cells from off-shore (> 50 m deep) cyst beds.
 Note that mortality only, mortality and nutrients, and zero net growth have equal germination depths and thus overlap.
 (B) Flux of newly germinated cells from in-shore (< 50 m) cyst beds.
 (C) New cells produced via net growth.
 (D) Flux of cells through the northern boundary, presumably from the EGOM.
 (E) Mean concentration along the northern boundary (over the top 10 m) (F) The current velocity across the northern boundary.
 Negative values are into the domain.
 (G) The total number of cells within the domain that originated from offshore cysts.
+(H) The total number of cells in the domain that originated from inshore cysts.
 (I) The total number of cells that originated from the EGOM (north boundary).